 The BBC is self-governing through the BBC Trust and is accountable to Parliament.
-The BBC's Royal Charter (2007-15) defines its mission, purpose and values.
+The BBC's Royal Charter (2007-2015) defines its mission, purpose and values.
 It sets out six broad public purposes of the BBC:

-- 1. sustaining citizenship and civil society; - 2. promoting education and learning; - 3. stimulating creativity and cultural excellence; - 4. representing the UK, its nations, regions and communities; - 5. bringing the UK to the world and the world to the UK; - 6. delivering to the public the benefit of emerging communications technologies and services.
+- 1. Sustaining citizenship and civil society; - 2.
+Promoting education and learning; - 3.
+Stimulating creativity and cultural excellence; - 4.
+Representing the UK, its nations, regions and communities; - 5.
+Bringing the UK to the world and the world to the UK; - 6.
+Delivering to the public the benefit of emerging communications technologies and services.

-The Communications Act 2003 (Section 265) sets out in general terms the PSB remits of the commercial PSB channels.
-Section 265(2) defines the PSB remit for Channels 3 and 5 as 'the provision of a range of high quality and diverse programming'.
-For Channel 4 (Section 265(3)), it is 'the provision of a broad range of high quality and diverse programming which, in particular:
+The Communications Act 2003 section 265 sets out in general terms the PSB remits of the commercial PSB channels.
+Section 265(2) defines the PSB remit for Channels 3 and 5 as "the provision of a range of high quality and diverse programming", and for Channel 4 (sec 265(3)) "the provision of a broad range of high quality and diverse programming which, in particular:

-- (a) demonstrates innovation, experiment and creativity in the form and content of programmes; - (b) appeals to the tastes and interests of a culturally diverse society; - (c) makes a significant contribution to meeting the need for the licensed public service channels to include programmes of an educational nature and other programmes of educative value; and - (d) exhibits a distinctive character.'
+- (a) demonstrates innovation, experiment and creativity in the form and content of programmes; - (b) appeals to the tastes and interests of a culturally diverse society; - (c) makes a significant contribution to meeting the need for the licensed public service channels to include programmes of an educational nature and other programmes of educative value; and - (d) exhibits a distinctive character.

-All PSB channels are subject to varying degrees of oversight by the telecoms regulator, Ofcom.
-Under the Communications Act, it is charged with producing a periodic review of whether the public service broadcasters (the BBC, the Welsh Authority, C4, ITV and the public teletext provider), taken together, are fulfilling the purposes of PSB.
-In the case of C4 and ITV, Ofcom sets programme quotas as part of its licensing function.
+All PSB channels are subject to varying degrees of oversight by the telecoms regulator - the Office of Communication (Ofcom).
+Under the Communications Act it is charged with producing a periodic review of whether the public service broadcasters (the BBC, the Welsh Authority, C4, ITV and the public teletext provider) taken together, are fulfilling the purposes of public service broadcasting.
+In the case of C4 and ITV Ofcom sets programme quotas as part of its licensing function.

-The level of external regulation has increased, although in some cases (ITV) the PSB obligations have decreased.
+The level of external regulation has increased although in some cases (ITV) the PSB obligations have decreased.
 In 2010, parliament made substantial changes to the remit and governance arrangements of C4 through the Digital Economy Act 2010 (DEA).
-In particular, the DEA introduced a new remit for C4 in relation to its provision of media content, to be delivered via its portfolio channels, on-demand and Internet services as well as through Channel 4.
-The Act also introduced a separate reporting and governance process, under which C4 is now required to prepare an annual Statement of Media Content Policy (SMCP) on how its remit has been delivered in the last year, and will be delivered in the next year, across its services.
+In particular, the DEA introduced a new remit for C4 in relation to its provision of media content, to be delivered via its portfolio channels, ondemand and internet services as well as through Channel 4.
+The Act also introduced a separate reporting and governance process under which C4 is now required to prepare an annual Statement of Media Content Policy (SMCP) on how its remit has been delivered in the last year, and will be delivered in the next year, across its services

-Overall, the definition of PSB has developed in a rather chameleon-like way to fit the political economy debates of the day.
+Overall, the definition of PSB has developed rather chameleon-like to fit the political economy debates of the day.
 PSB is certainly alive and well as a public policy objective, as we can see from the regulatory structures now in place.
-The current justification for PSB normally relates back to some kind of market failure argument that is also used to justify other interventions.
+The current justification for PSB normally relates back to some kind of market failure argument which is also used to justify other interventions.
 The concept of market failure in broadcasting therefore needs further analysis.